 Seafood and grits are a great combination and we love it in the South.
 Fried fish, Southern Fried Shrimp and Cajun Shrimp are among the top favorites.
 It is such a delicious meal and very filling.

 Southern Salmon Patties

-- 1 lb salmon you can also use canned or leftover cooked salmon
+- 1 lb salmon canned or leftover cooked salmon works

 - peanut oil for peanut allergy use vegetable oil

-- 1-2 tsp tony's seasoning 1 tsp for when baking salmon another for when combining ingredients.
+- 1-2 teaspoon tony's seasoning 1 tsp for when baking salmon another for when combining ingredients.

 - 1/2 cup onions

 - 1 tablespoon fresh chives chopped